-WPI is known as one of the largest hotel chains in the country.
-We provide much-needed support to the tourism industry's vision for growth.
+WPI is one of the largest hotel chains in the Philippines, providing much-needed support to the tourism industry's vision for growth.
 Our hotel experience is highly integrated, offering the best of business and leisure.

 The Company has strengthened its brand visibility and continues to expand in innovative ways, using technology and new media to our advantage.